-Welcome to day four of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through this deeply uncertain time.
-This practice emerges from Kristi Nelson’s forthcoming book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.
+Welcome to day four of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through uncertain times.
+This practice emerges from Kristi Nelson’s book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.

 “Overlooking and denying what we have is to diminish our blessings and to disrespect their sources.”

 ~ Kristi Nelson, Wake Up Grateful

 Today’s practice is an invitation to shift our perspective by acknowledging sufficiency in our lives.
 Each day, the inequities of the world are right in front of our eyes.
 Some people have an abundance of resources, others few.
 Some are surrounded by love, and others long for deep connection.
 Some benefit from social and political systems, while others are denied.
 Today’s practice is an invitation to acknowledge the places in our lives where blessing lives, without denying the real grief or struggle we — and others — may carry.
 When we can more fully notice and treasure what is already enriching our lives, it opens us to feeling replete and expands our capacity for true generosity of spirit.

 We also invite you to share your reflections below.

 Enjoy the full seven-day Wake Up to Perspective practice.

 Please log in or Create a Profile to post a comment.